eljeko/confluent-examples/kafka-oauth-kip-768/README.md

 # Oauth demo

-This example is copy of the original one  [by hifly81](https://github.com/hifly81/kafka-examples/tree/master/kafka-oauth-kip-768)
+This example is rework of the original one  [by hifly81](https://github.com/hifly81/kafka-examples/tree/master/kafka-oauth-kip-768)

 # Start the idp